-(5) The promotion of sustainable development including the discrepancy between the executions of sustainable development and Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies, and the reasons for the discrepancy:
+(5) Implementation of Sustainable Development Implementation The promotion of sustainable development and the variations (if any) with the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and reasons for such discrepancies:

-State of operation Discrepancy from Sustainable Item Development Best Practice Item Yes No Summary Principles by TWSE/GTSM-listed Companies and the reasons 1.
-Has Poya International established governance structure • Poya International formulated the code of practice for •Compliant with the requirements of and set up a dedicated (part-time) unit to promote corporate social responsibility in October 2014.
-On February "Sustainable Development Best sustainable development, which is authorized by the 21, 2022, the Board of Directors approved and renamed as Practice Principles by board of directors to handle senior management, and Sustainable Development Best Practice Principle and changed TWSE/GTSM- listed Companies". supervised by the Board of Directors? the name of Corporate Social Responsibility Management Committee to Sustainable Development Management Committee, chaired by General Manager, responsible for the planning of sustainable development related strategies, and the review and improvement of implementation results.
-The implementation shall be made by the following teams: Labor & Ethics Regulation Team \checkmark Environment Safety and Management Team Social Charity Team Integrity Operation Team Supply Chain Management Team Business Confidentiality Team Shareholders' Equity Protection Team • Poya International has appointed Finance and Accounting Division as the exclusive (or concurrently) division being in charge of the formulation and implementation of sustainable development policies, systems and action plans.
-The execution of sustainable development shall be illustrated in the annual report and official website, also reported to Board
+Status Variations (if any) with the Item Yes No Brief explanation Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and reasons for such discrepancies 1.
+Has Poya International established governance structure and set up a dedicated (part-time) unit to promote sustainable development, which is authorized by the board of directors to handle senior management, and supervised by the Board of Directors? ✓ ◆ Governance Structure Poya International formulated the code of practice for corporate social responsibility in October 2014.
+On February 21, 2022, the Board of Directors approved and renamed as Sustainable Development Best Practice Principle and changed the name of Corporate Social Responsibility Management Committee to Sustainable Development Management Committee, chaired by General Manager, responsible for the planning of sustainable development related strategies, and the review and improvement of implementation results.
+The implementation shall be made by various functional teams.
+In 2022, the company established a greenhouse gas inventory team to complete greenhouse gas inventory and verified information disclosure in accordance with the legal schedule. ◆ Implementations 1.
+Poya International has appointed Finance and Accounting Division as the exclusive (or concurrently) division being in charge of the formulation and implementation of sustainable development policies, systems and action plans.
+The Compliant with the requirements of "Sustainable Development Best Practice Principles by TWSE/GTSM- listed Companies".